 Now let's assume Bob's address' ripe starts with 00101001... and his prefix value is 3.
 Alice sends a message tagged with 00110100....
 The first three bits must be the same, but the rest is random.
-Bob's client now gets only objects that match his prefix, meaning he must only handle $1/8$ of the overall traffic.

-As Bitmessage might get more popular, it would produce more and more traffic.
-Bob therefore might want to raise his prefix value to 4, further reducing the traffic he handles to $1/{16}$ of the overall traffic.
+Bob's client now gets only objects that match his prefix, meaning he must only handle 1/8 of the overall traffic.
+11 might want to raise his prefix value to 4, further reducing the traffic he handles to $^{1}/{16}$ of the overall traffic.
 To do this, he simply publishes his pubkey with the updated prefix value.
 This means of course that either must there always be a pubkey published, or Alice needs to be online at least once while the pubkey is published.
 Otherwise there's a 50% chance (in our scenario) that the message won't reach Bob.